 - I used Turo to rent a BMW 135i convertible in Los Angeles

-- Setting up the rental on Turo was easy, communicating with the car owner was painless
+- Setting up the rental on Turo was easy

 - Select the dates you need a car